 - Keeps fresh: Those pretzels are best when fresh.
 Freeze leftovers.

 - Serving Suggestion: I love serving them with vegan cream cheese and garden cress.
 They do taste amazing with almost anything.
-Try serving them with this vegan queso.
+Try serving them with this vegan queso or a mustard dip.

 Can I knead by hand